Max Rafferty

 Maxwell Lewis Rafferty Jr. (May 7, 1917 – June 13, 1982) was an American writer, educator, and politician.
-The author of several best-selling books about education, Rafferty served two terms as California State Superintendent of Public Instruction and ran unsuccessfully in 1968 for the U.S. Senate as the Republican nominee, losing to Democratic former State Controller Alan Cranston.
-As of 2023, Rafferty is the last Republican to serve as California State Superintendent of Public Instruction.
+The author of several best-selling books about education, Rafferty served two terms as California State Superintendent of Public Instruction from 1963 to 1971 under Governors Pat Brown and later eventual future US President Ronald Reagan and ran unsuccessfully in 1968 for the U.S. Senate as the Republican nominee, losing to Democratic former State Controller Alan Cranston.
+To date, Rafferty is the last Republican to have served as California State Superintendent of Public Instruction to date.

 Family

-Rafferty was born to Maxwell Rafferty Sr. (1886-1967), and the former DeEtta Frances Cox (c.
-1892-1972) in New Orleans, Louisiana, one of two children.
-His younger sibling was actress Frances Rafferty, a co-star of December Bride.
+Rafferty was born to Maxwell Rafferty Sr. (1886–1967), and the former DeEtta Frances Cox (c.
+1892–1972) in New Orleans, Louisiana, one of two children.
+His younger sibling was actress Frances Rafferty, a co-star of the 1954-1959 CBS Television sitcom, December Bride.

 Max Rafferty spent most of his childhood in Sioux City, Iowa, where his sister was born in 1922.
 The family relocated to California in 1931.
-In 1944, he married Frances Longman, and the couple had three children, Kathleen, Dennis, and Eileen.
+In 1944, he married Frances Longman, and the couple had three children: Kathleen, Dennis, and Eileen.

 Education

 Rafferty graduated in 1933 from Beverly Hills High School.
 He earned his Bachelor of Arts (1938) and Master of Arts (1949) from the University of California, Los Angeles.
 He earned his Ed.D.
 (1955) from the University of Southern California.
 While attending UCLA, he was a member, and president, of the Sigma Pi fraternity chapter.

 As an undergraduate at UCLA, Rafferty "took umbrage at many of the things" in the college newspaper, the Daily Bruin, "particularly the editorial page ... to the point of charging into the office and physically attacking me", recalled editor Stanley Rubin in 1970.

-In 1937, Rafferty wrote a letter to The Los Angeles Times in which he described The Bruin as "one of the most prejudiced newspapers on the Pacific Coast" and complained that its "radicalism is not so funny if it keeps you from getting a job."
+In 1937, Rafferty wrote a letter to the Los Angeles Times in which he described The Bruin as "one of the most prejudiced newspapers on the Pacific Coast" and complained that its "radicalism is not so funny if it keeps you from getting a job."